dondreytaylor/BTCGPU/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to bithereum-build.

-For reporting security issues, please see the official [Bitcoin Gold website](https://bitcoingold.org/).
+For reporting security issues, please see the official [Bithereum website](https://bithereum.org/).

 ### Describe the issue